ZuhalOlomi/ZuhalOlomi/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Zuhal, a second year student at UofT specializing in Cognitive Neuroscience and minoring in Ccomputer Science
+I'm Zuhal, a second year student at UofT specializing in Cognitive Neuroscience and minoring in Computer Science.

-coming soon..
+🔭 I'm currently working on a machine learning project that involves being able to detect glioblastomas from preprocessed fMRI images.
+🌱 I'm currently learning about human perception and optics.
+How we percieve objects and faces in the environment and link them to memory!
+💬 Ask me about anything.
+I'm willing to have a chat! ☕️